 None

-2. Perform GTAW surfacing welds in the flat position on plain carbon steel, aluminum, and 3XX series stainless steel.
+3. Perform GTAW surfacing welds (bead on plate) in the flat position on plain carbon steel, aluminum, and 3XX stainless steel while demonstrating proper arc length, torch angle, and filler rod control.